vsrinivas/fuchsia/docs/errors.md

   The operation failed because the named entity is already owned or controlled by another entity.
   The operation could succeed later if the current owner releases the entity.

+**HANDLE\_CLOSED**
+  A handle being waited on was closed.

+**REMOTE\_CLOSED**
+  The operation failed because the remote end of the subject of the operation was closed.

+**UNAVAILABLE**
+  The subject of the operation is currently unable to perform the operation.
+  Note: This is used when there's no direct way for the caller to observe when the subject will be able to perform the operation and should thus retry.

+**SHOULD\_WAIT**
+  The operation cannot be performed currently but potentially could succeed if the caller waits for a prerequisite to be satisfied, for example waiting for a handle to be readable or writable.
+  Example: Attempting to read from a message pipe that has no messages waiting but has an open remote will return **SHOULD\_WAIT**.
+Attempting to read from a message pipe that has no messages waiting and has a closed remote end will return **REMOTE\_CLOSED**.

 ### Permission errors

 **ACCESS\_DENIED**